karmaniverous/blog/_posts/2023-02-10-lodash-nextjs-13-smh.md

 That works for my logging application, but in the more general case I'd be giving up function chaining and other goodies built into the full [`lodash`](https://www.npmjs.com/package/lodash) package.

 Meanwhile, I'm subscribed to [this GitHub issue](https://github.com/lodash/lodash/issues/5525) and am tracking it closely!

+# Update

+The edge-network logging problem turned out to be enough of a pain in the ass that I published my new [`edge-logger`](https://www.npmjs.com/package/@karmaniverous/edge-logger) package to solve it across all my projects.

+Give it a shot and let me know what you think!